NREL/floris/docs/source/examples/example_0000.rst

 The code for this example can be found here: `example_0000_open_and_vis_floris.py
 <https://github.com/NREL/floris/blob/develop/examples/example_0000_open_and_vis_floris.py>`_

 This first example provides an essential introduction to using FLORIS.
-A floris model is instantiated, and a floris interface setup using the :ref:`example_input.json<inputs>` file.
+A floris model is instantiated, and a floris interface setup using the :ref:`example_input.json <sample_input_file_ref>` file.
 The model is run using only the wind speed and direction specified in the input file and a hub-height visualization is produced.

 The first block of code reads in the input file and runs the model without modification